-In recognition of Bastille Day, we searched the archives for this review by contributing editor Linda Nochlin from A.i.A.’s October 1989 issue.
-Nochlin assesses “La Révolution française et l’Europe 1789–1799” at the Grand Palais in Paris, an exhibition mounted on the occasion of the bicentennial of the French Revolution.
+In this review from A.i.A.’s October 1989 issue, contributing editor Linda Nochlin assesses “La Révolution française et l’Europe 1789–1799” at the Grand Palais in Paris, an exhibition mounted on the occasion of the bicentennial of the French Revolution.
 Although critical of the show as a whole, Nochlin identifies a key paradox inherent to representing the Reign of Terror: “Creation as well as destruction was part of the revolutionary project,” she writes.
 Even in a work that she deems “incoherent,” Nochlin recognizes that “a certain instability may be just what defines it as revolutionary.” –Eds.

 A sprawling exhibition at the Grand Palais explored the diverse and sometimes contradictory roles played by the visual arts in the French Revolution.
 Embracing both high art and mundane objects, the exhibition reflected the passions that marked an era.